starlightenergies/CodeLibrary/README.md

   - "By File" column
       - lists all filenames and creates links to them
   - "By Link" column
-      - lists text in "a name=thistext" property and links to it
+      - lists text in "a data-name=thistext" property and links to it
   - "By Tech" column
       - uses text in "class="xyztech" property and links to it
   - "By Purpose" column